prvtllc/cyberinternetlawyerbare/site/content/post/attorney-domingo-rivera-chosen-as-one-of-the-top-100-trial-lawyers.md

 ---
-title: Attorney Domingo Rivera Chosen as one of the Top 100 Trial Lawyers
+title: Attorney Domingo Rivera Chosen as one of the "Top 100 Trial Lawyers"
 date: 2014-07-08T18:23:41.000Z
 description: >-
   Domingo J. Rivera was selected as one of the Top 100 Trial Lawyers by the